spatie/laravel-permission/docs/basic-usage/middleware.md

 ## Package Middleware

-This package comes with `RoleMiddleware`, `PermissionMiddleware` and `RoleOrPermissionMiddleware` middleware.
+This package comes with `RoleMiddleware`, `PermissionMiddleware`, `RoleOrPermissionMiddleware` and `CascadePermissionMiddleware` middleware.
 You can add them inside your `app/Http/Kernel.php` file.

 ```php
 protected $routeMiddleware = [